veprbl/mysqlpp/doc/userman/README.txt

     Project (http://xml.apache.org/fop/), because it's the best of the free-as-in-freedom XSL-FO processors.

-    FOP isn't without its faults.
-If you'd like to try a commercial XSL-FO processor, the userman Makefile has support for RenderX's XEP (http://renderx.com/) and Antenna House's XSL Formatter (http://antennahouse.com/).
-See the top of the Makefile for details on choosing one of these alternatives.
-Both of them are available in crippled demo versions that you can try, and both have low-end versions for about US$300 that are suitable for formatting this manual.
+    If you'd like to try an alternative to FOP I recommend you first look at RenderX's XEP, as there is a free version for non-commercial use.  (http://renderx.com/download/personal.html)  If you're in a
+    commercial environment, RenderX also offers a crippled demo version that's usable enough to test with.
+The single-user version ($300) is quite capable of formatting this manual.
+Antenna House offers a similar product, XSL Formatter (http://antennahouse.com/), with
+    pretty much the same price and demo restrictions as XEP.
 A cheaper alternative that I haven't tried (owing to the fact that it hasn't been updated in a few years) is Lunasil's Xinc (lunasil.com), which is available in a personal-use edition for under $100.

 The third replaceable piece above is the DocBook XSL stylesheet set.
 The stylesheets are the XSLT processor's rules, controlling how